hivesolutions/viriatum/README.md

     ./configure --host=i686-w64-mingw32 --build=i686-linux --prefix=/opt/i686-w64-mingw32
     make && make install

+### FreeBSD

+FreeBSD ignores the /usr/local directory by default so it must be included in order to conform with dependencies.

+    setenv CFLAGS "-L/usr/local/lib -I/usr/local/include"

 ## Features

 There are a lot of possible building features to enable